abutaha/aws-es-proxy/README.md

         Log user requests and ElasticSearch responses to files -no-sign-reqs
         Disable AWS Signature v4
+  -password string
+        HTTP Basic Auth Password
   -pretty
         Prettify verbose and file output
+  -realm string
+        Authentication Required
+  -remote-terminate
+        Allow HTTP remote termination
+  -timeout int
+        Set a request timeout to ES.
+Specify in seconds, defaults to 15 (default 15) -username string
+        HTTP Basic Auth Username
   -verbose
         Print user requests
+  -version
+        Print aws-es-proxy version
+  -region
+        AWS region (ex. us-west-2) (Required) -insecure
+        Will not verify SSL (default false)
 ```

 ## Using HTTP Clients

-After you run *aws-es-proxy*, you can now open your Web browser on [http://localhost:9200](http://localhost:9200).
+After you run _aws-es-proxy_, you can now open your Web browser on [http://localhost:9200](http://localhost:9200).
 Everything should be working as you have your own instance of ElasticSearch running on port 9200.

-To access Kibana, use [http://localhost:9200/_plugin/kibana/app/kibana](http://localhost:9200/_plugin/kibana/app/kibana)
+To access Kibana, use [http://localhost:9200/\_plugin/kibana/app/kibana](http://localhost:9200/_plugin/kibana/app/kibana)